Wednesday, July 19th, 2023, 0610-1920

 10.5 miles, (plus 7 mile bus ride), Gain 500′, Loss 300′, elevation 260

-Speaking of dangerous, I had a day of mostly road walking ahead in order to make my way around Coos Bay.
+Speaking of dangerous, I had a day of mostly road walking ahead of me, in order to make my way around Coos Bay.
 It’s a huge industrial port area with basically no good options for a small boat shuttle across.
-Every hiker I knew had ended up walking around, getting a ride, or taking a bus.
+Every hiker I knew had ended up walking around, getting a car ride, or taking a bus.
 I planned to walk to North Bend, then take the $1 bus from there to Charleston.
 So first thing was to progress from my desolate little trail to the desolate beach road then to the crazy busy Trans-Pacific Parkway.
 Quite suddenly I was being passed by semi truck after semi truck.
 It was only 6:30 am but apparently the parkway went to an industrial and\or port area that was hopping so early in the morning.
 Commerce doesn’t sleep in, it would seem.
 I was only on the parkway for 1 mile but 20 some semis must have blasted past me in that time.
 I was walking along a causeway surrounded by the bay and it was very blustery, in addition to the truck blasts.
 I was surprised to find it so overcast and almost raining, since I’d woken to such dry conditions in the forest.

 I mailed some post cards at the PO and loitered outside the library until it opened.
 The security guard was quick to chase me off some steps leading to a side door, muttering something about the emergency exit.
 What he was really concerned about was me using the concealed area to shoot up or camp out, figuring I was one of the many homeless in the area.
 It must be an ongoing problem, as touchy as he seemed about it.
 I was just looking for a place to sit where I’d be out of the way.
 Picnic tables were conspicuously missing from these towns.
 After I’d used the computer for many hours without causing a stir, he was a lot friendlier.
-I guess by then he’d realized I really was there to use a computer and not to do drugs.
+I guess by then he’d realized I really was there to use a computer and not to get high.
 As I was leaving, we made small talk about the weather and he wished me well on my travels.
 It’s so easy to get off on the wrong foot, especially in this area, where everyone seemed just a little on edge but were still really friendly at heart.

-I visited the string of stores to buy some various resupply things.
+I visited a string of stores to buy some various resupply things.
 I really needed to get another fuel canister but Big 5 had only medium and large ones.
 I took a chance that the Walmart, over 2 miles away, might have the 100 g ones.
 This was a mistake, because they didn’t even have the medium canisters there.
 So I missed perhaps my only chance in quite a while to pick one up.
-Oh well, hopefully the trail will provide…but it’s not like there are hiker boxes anywhere.
+Oh well, hopefully the trail would provide…but it’s not like there were hiker boxes anywhere.
 My main reason to go to the Walmart was to pick up the Blue line bus to Charleston.
 I caught the 5:15 pm one and as usual, there were some interesting characters onboard, seemingly members from all walks of life.
 Most surprising was how everyone seemed to know each other and were so friendly to the newcomers, including me.
 Despite being rough around the edges, I could see there was a real sense of community here.
 It was nice and definitely helped soften my lasting impression of the place.
 A pleasant bus ride, who would have thunk it?

 I took a detour out to Tunnel beach, adding some distance but enjoying the sand…I couldn’t go a whole day without a beach walk, after all.
 I got a glimpse of the Cape Arago lighthouse…the 7th I think.
 While I didn’t get to see much of it, I’d be hearing it all night long.
-I excited the beach into a campground that I later realized was private…for guests only.
+I exited the beach into a campground that I later realized was private…for guests only.
 I walked through any way and rejoined the road.
 I was heading for Sunset Bay SP but there would be no sunset this day.
 It was still very overcast…not what the forecast had called for at all.
 On a whim, I followed a trail that my map showed going to the campground (later I realized this was the trail I was supposed to follow, the Bastendorff Bog Trail).
 I’d been looking forward to a shower at the hiker biker site but pretty quickly changed my mind.
 It was one of those enchanted forests that immediately put a spell on me.
 I wanted nothing more than to lay down peacefully beside the moss.
 Only problem was, I could still hear the nearby foghorn and some mechanical churning rhythmic sound, which I surmised were the spinning gears of the lighthouse head.
 How was it so loud I wondered?
 I hoped it would just become background noise, like the surf and birdsong.
-I would have heard it from the campground anyway, so why not pick my own spot and be away from the RVs with dogs barking.
+I would have heard it from the campground anyway, so why not pick my own spot and be away from the RVs and barking dogs?